-- The Commission held two (2) COVID-19 outreach related sessions that were attended by 1,062 attendees. - Commission auditors performed 26 reviews and evaluations for FY 2021: 1 Internal Control Assessments (ICA), 2 Internal Audit Reviews (IAR), 8 Investigative Audits (IVA), 1 GAAP Audit Review (GAR), 12 ICA Follow-ups, 1 IAR Follow-up, and 1 GAR Follow-up, 524 reviews on audited financial statements and 405 Agreed Upon Procedure report reviews.
+- Commission auditors performed 33 reviews and evaluations for FY 2023: 8 Internal Control Assessments (ICA), 5 Investigative Audits (IVA), 12 ICA Follow-ups, assistance on 8 site visits, 519 reviews on audited financial statements and 408 Agreed Upon Procedure report reviews.
 The audit findings were included in reports delivered to the audited tribes.
 The Commission will offer technical assistance to the tribes in identifying and implementing remedial action. - Commission staff continued to diligently review management contracts.
-The Commission received five new management agreement/amendment submissions and one management contract was approved by the Chairman in FY 2021. - The Commission continued to conduct financial background investigations on persons and entities associated with management contractors.
-The Commission received 20 applications for background investigations in FY 2021. - The Commission processed approximately 236,673 background and licensing actions including dissemination of fingerprint cards to and from the FBI and name checks for tribal gaming commissions. - The Commission, through its Compliance Division, addressed potential non-compliance through its standardized regulatory processes, analyzed tribal gaming facilities and created a compliance plan that included one site visit at each tribal gaming facility.
-Remote site visits continued through FY 2021 due to the pandemic.
-The Compliance Division completed 471 site visits, 54 internal audit checklists, 258 licensing reviews and 130 Criminal Justice Information Services (CJIS) audits. - The Commission, through its Technology Division, established a "Tech Alerts & Warnings" page on the NIGC web site to provide tribes with more centralized access to published IT security bulletins and resources, implemented a secure file transfer system to provide the agency and its external stakeholders a secure method of transfer for exchanging sensitive information, and completed 1 Information Technology Vulnerability Assessment in FY 2021.
-IT Audit worked with over 20 different tribes on 41 different information technology issues from CJIS, MICS, to general IT questions by email and/or phone calls providing guidance to our tribal partners. - To continue to help tribes combat the COVID-19 Pandemic the Commission provided ongoing updates to available resources which included public health and safety assessment checklists, a running list of answers to frequently asked questions, a model infectious disease and preparedness and response plan, and a weekly publication of statistics outlining the effects of the pandemic.
-Additional updates were provided which included a Winter COVID-19 Guidance Update, Additional Guidance on Fully Vaccinated People, and Additional Guidance on Large Gatherings and Events.
+The Commission received six new management agreement/amendment submissions and four management contracts were approved by the Chairman in FY 2023. - The Commission continued to conduct financial background investigations on persons and entities associated with management contractors.
+The Commission received 44 applications for background investigations in FY 2023. - The Commission processed approximately 244,476 background and licensing actions including dissemination of fingerprint cards to and from the FBI and name checks for tribal gaming commissions. - The Commission, through its Compliance Division, addressed potential non-compliance through its standardized regulatory processes, analyzed tribal gaming facilities and created a compliance plan that included one site visit at each tribal gaming facility conducted either remotely or in person.
+The Compliance Division completed 644 site visits, 84 internal audit checklists, 234 licensing reviews and 38 Criminal Justice Information Services (CJIS) audits. - The Commission, through its Division of Technology, continued migrating critical applications to cloud services and modernizing fingerprint processing services provided to tribes.
+Additionally, the Division of Technology completed an organization-wide refresh of user endpoint devices to include implementation of mobile device management and deployed encryption services to ensure protection of data-at-rest (DAR).
+The Division of Technology also improved security preparedness of agency staff through cybersecurity awareness communications and use of simulated phishing exercises to further develop knowledge and training of users. - The Commission, through its Division of Technology, issued 5 Tech Alerts & Warnings and 4 Internal IT Bulletins; it also completed 20 IT Vulnerability Assessments and 7 CJIS Regional Assessments. - The Commission, through its Division of Technology, continued to innovate agency-managed IT services and improved security compliance by collaborating with the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) to implement Government-wide cybersecurity initiatives including the submission of the agency's annual Federal Information Security Modernization Act (FISMA) report through Cyberscope. - The Commission, through its Privacy program, completed 3 System of Records Notices (SORNs), updated Privacy Impact Assessments (PIAs) for relevant IT systems, and implemented a Personally Identifiable Information (PII) Breach Response Policy to ensure NIGC responds to PII incidents in an effective manner in accordance with OMB M-17-12.